groblewski/FinalProject/OngoingProblems.md

-# FinalProject
+# TO-DO

-Problems:

-- Remove the ability to resubmit scores after evaluation
+- Remove the ability to resubmit scores after evaluation (Remove Button)
--
+- Show full names (some names are cut-off)